Zone of Interest (Auschwitz): History

 The Zone of Interest was unofficially established in July 1940, a few weeks after the initial Auschwitz I camp of the Auschwitz concentration camp complex began operation.
 Erich von dem Bach-Zelewski, the Higher SS and Police Leader of Silesia, ordered the creation of a restricted zone around Auschwitz I following the first successful escape of a prisoner.
 Bach-Zelewski's order required the forced resettlement of the local Polish population from within 5 km radius of the camp, to prevent them from aiding escapees.
 Residents of the adjacent hamlet of Zasole (not to be confused with the nearby village of Zasole) were also forced to evacuate their homes, which were subsequently inhabited by Schutzstaffel (SS) camp officers and their families.

+Map of the Zone of Interest from 1941.

 On 1 March 1941, SS leader Heinrich Himmler inspected Auschwitz I, ordering most of the area west of Auschwitz town between the Vistula and Soła rivers to be under camp administration.
-Residents of surrounding villages were forcibly resettled, except for Poles who could provide skilled labour to the SS were allowed to remain.
-A second camp was constructed in Birkenau (Brzezinka), about 3 km northwest of Auschwitz I, which would become Auschwitz-Birkenau.
+Residents of surrounding villages were forcibly resettled, except Poles who could provide skilled labour to the SS were allowed to remain.
+A second camp was constructed in Birkenau (Brzezinka), about 3 km north-west of Auschwitz I, which became Auschwitz-Birkenau.
 A ring of concrete walls, electrified fences, and watchtowers were built around the zone, which was patrolled by the SS.
 On 31 May 1941, the Zone of Interest was officially established.

 Auschwitz camp authorities created the Zone of Interest in order to: